 - Begin cooking your meat down adding the onions, garlic, black pepper, chili powder and mustard to season the meat.
 When the meat is cooked down use a spoon to remove some, not all, of the grease.
 Some grease needs to stay because it contain the flavorings and spices.

-- While my meat was cooking I washed and cored fresh tomatoes and ran them through my tomato press.
+- While my meat was cooking I washed and cored fresh tomatoes and ran them through my Food Strainer and Sauce Maker.
 The press removes skins and seeds leaving just the tomato pulp and liquid.
 You can used canned tomato sauce.

-- As a last step to make sure the meat was a little finer I added my meat and tomato sauce to a deep pot, I used the liner pot to my Instant Pot, and ran my immersion blender on pulse.
-I cooked the chili on simmer for about an hour to allow the chili to thicken and cook out any water.
+- As a last step to make sure the meat was a little finer I added my meat and tomato sauce to a deep pot, I used the liner pot to my Instant Pot, and ran my Hand Blender on pulse.
+I cooked the chili on simmer in my Instant Pot for about an hour to allow the chili to thicken and cook out any water.
 Add the tomato paste in the last 15 minutes of cooking for additional thickening.

-- To can the chili use a canning funnel to ladle chili into your hot sterilized jars leaving 1" head space.
+- To can the chili use a canning funnel to ladle chili into your hot sterilized Ball Pint Jars leaving 1" head space.
 Wipe down the tops of the jars with vinegar before sealing.
-Process jars in a pressure canner for 75 minutes at 10 pounds of pressure.
+Process jars in a Pressure Canner for 75 minutes at 10 pounds of pressure.

 The pints are perfect for hot dog chili, Frito chili pies, chili cheese burgers, chili cheese fries, or tamales and chili.
 And again these homemade jars of goodness have no fillers, no unpronounceable ingredients and will never taste like a tin can!